A-Hoblit/MNIST-Handwriting-ML/README.md

 2. K-Nearest-Neighbors
 3. Standard Neural Network

+For reference and comparison I also made a similar Neural Net using tensorflow, for which there is a jupyter notebook and a .py file for.

 The top level include, lib, and src folders contain all the data handling, and each algorithm has its own folder.